open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 #### Put Armies into Reserve

-Once you have your battlefield set up you are almost ready to begin the battle.
-Place all the units that will be used in the game near the table so that both players can see which units each player is using, and which units are already deployed as the game progresses.
+Place all units to be used in the game near the table so that both players can see which units each player is using, and which units are already deployed as the game progresses.

 ### Battle

 #### Rounds

-The battle stage of a game of Cadence is played through a number of rounds, during which players will be able to activate their units to move and fight.
-Unless otherwise specified a game of Cadence lasts for 4 rounds.
+The battle stage of a game of Cadence is played over a set number of rounds, typically four.
+During each round, players take turns activating their units to move and fight.

 #### Roll for Initiative

-At the start of each new round players should roll-off, the player that rolls the highest has the initiative this round and will have the first activation.
+At the start of each new round, players roll-off to determine who has the initiative for that round.
+The player who rolls the highest has the initiative and gets the first activation.

 #### Place Command Dice

-Every unit in your army will need a Command Dice, a d6 in a different colour from those you roll or mark hit points with, placed next to it at the start of a new round.
-Each dice should be placed with the top face showing the unit's Command attribute, this is the unit's Command Points for this round.
-On the first turn this should also be done for each unit that you have in reserve.
+Each unit in your army needs a Command Dice - a d6 in a different color from those used for hit points - placed next to it at the start of a new round.
+The top face of the die should show the unit's Command attribute, which represents the unit's Command Points for that round.
+On the first turn, this should also be done for each unit that you have in reserve.

 #### Alternate Activations

-Once players have placed all of their Command Dice they can begin taking turns, starting with the player that won the initiative, to activate one of their units.

-Players choose one of their units that still has Command Points, these are then spent to perform a number of actions from the selection below.
-Once the player has performed all the actions it wishes to they then pass, allowing the other player to then activate one of their units.
+Once both players have placed all of their Command Dice, they can take turns activating one of their units, starting with the player who won the initiative.
+Players select a unit that still has Command Points and spend those points to perform a number of actions from a selection listed below.
+After performing all desired actions play moves onto the next player to repeat this process.

-This will continue until the players have used all of the Command Points on all of their units.
-If one player has no units remaining to activate then play automatically returns to the other player until all players have finished.
+This continues until both players have used all of the Command Points on all of their units.
+If one player has no units left to activate, play returns to the other player until both players have finished.

 ##### Deploying From Reserve

-As your units do not begin on the battlefield they must be deployed from reserve.
-When it is your turn to activate a unit you may choose a unit already on the battlefield or one in reserve.
-If you choose a unit in reserve it is placed up to it's Movement attribute in inches from one of your Entry Points and then activates as normal.
+As your units do not begin on the battlefield, they must be deployed from reserve.
+When it is your turn to activate a unit, you may choose a unit already on the battlefield or one in reserve.
+If you choose a unit in reserve, it is placed up to its Movement attribute in inches from one of your Entry Points and then activates as normal.
 This does not count as having taken a Move action and can be done before declaring your actions for that unit.

-Some restrictions apply to deploying your models from reserve:

-- Unless another rule permits it, each player must deploy all of their units on the battlefield during the first turn.
-- If a unit cannot be placed within range of an entry point then it cannot be deployed.
-If it must be deployed but cannot be placed then it is destroyed.
+Unless another rule permits it, each player must deploy all of their units on the battlefield during the first turn.
+If a unit cannot be placed within range of an entry point, then it cannot be deployed.
+If it must be deployed but cannot be placed, it is destroyed.
-- If a round ends with a player having no units on the battlefield, even if they still have some in reserve, then that player immediately forfeits the game.

 ### Actions